Bronkoknorb/PyImageStream/README.md

     @reboot sleep 5 && /home/pi/software/PyImageStream/start.sh

-(Replace the path of the script with the location where you installed it.)
+Replace the path of the script with the location where you installed it.
+You can also add any of the optional arguments to the line.

 Logrotate
 ---------